Srikalahasti Temple – Andhra Pradesh

 Srikalahasteeswara Swamy Temple is reputed as the Rahu Kethu Kshetra, If the People who have Rahu Kethu Doshas and Sarpa Doshas, the unmarried and No children and those who are facing various problems for long period and perform the most effective Rahu – Kethu Sarpa Dosha Nivarana Pooja in this Temple all the Doshas get removed and desired results occur.
 Thousands of Devotees from the country and abroad perform this pooja and fulfill their vows again and again after receiving good results.

-See also Shri Vishnumoorthy Temple - Aroor
+See also Idagunji Temple - Honnavara

 Rahu – Kethu Sarpa Dosha Nivarana Pooja can be performed daily between 6:30 A.M and 9:00 P.M.
 This is a popular puja undertaken by devotees at this temple.
 This is offered in three variations, all of which serve the same purpose but offer varying degrees of comfort and special treatment for the devotee.
 There are 3 rates for pooja; Rs.
 300/, Rs.
 750/- and Rs.
 1500/-.
 While Rs.
 300/- and Rs.
 750/- pooja is performed outside prakaram (outer courtyard), and Rs.
 1500/- is performed within temple premises.
 While you can perform pooja at any time, performing pooja during rahu kalam is considered to be auspicious.
 Sunday and Tuesday are the best days to perform pooja as Sunday and Tuesday are the days considered to be for Rahu and Kethu.(The Devastanam will arrange all Puja Materials)